Was Oscar Wilde Interviewed While In prison?

 Denied, yes, but Batho was not to be rebuffed.
 Perhaps leveraging his track record with Wilde, or by simple ingenuity, the English journalist apparently sought to eke out an alternative form of access.

-In the published “interview” White explained how it came about:
+White consequently published the “interview” explaining how it came about:

 IN CARCERE, ET IN DIURNA?